 Do you know your blood pressure?
-High blood pressure is the biggest risk factor for stroke, yet it has no symptoms and can affect people of all ages and lifestyles.
+High blood pressure is the biggest risk factor for stroke that we can control, yet it has no symptoms and can affect people of all ages and lifestyles.

-Our Know Your Blood Pressure campaign helps people of all ages to understand the link between high blood pressure and stroke, other risk factors for stroke and what they can do to reduce their risk of having a stroke.
+Our Know Your Blood Pressure campaign helps people to understand the link between high blood pressure and stroke, other risk factors and what they can do to reduce their risk of having a stroke.
 We get to the heart of communities by holding events across the UK offering free blood pressure testing, stroke prevention information and friendly advice.

 Know Your Blood Pressure events also take place throughout the year.
 Check our searchable map to find out when and where your nearest event will be.